LaRon Landry: New York Jets

-2012 season

-Landry reached an agreement with the New York Jets on March 19, 2012 on a one-year, $3.5 million contract with $700,000 in guaranteed money.
+Landry reached an agreement with the New York Jets on March 19, 2012, on a one-year, $3.5 million contract with $700,000 in guaranteed money.
 By June 14, 2012, it was reported that Landry's Achilles tendon was fully healed, but the heel bone connected to the tendon was still healing.
 With the bone still healing, he was placed on the physically unable to perform list prior to the start of training camp.
 He was placed on the active roster again on July 26.
 He made a stellar debut as a Jet during the season opening win against the Buffalo Bills as he led the Jets' defense in tackles.
 He made his presence known by making an impressive tackle against Fred Jackson, which took him out for the rest of the game, and forcing a fumble that was recovered by Yeremiah Bell.
 He had another good performance in Week 3 against the Miami Dolphins after intercepting Ryan Tannehill, he ran the ball back for 18 yards and scored his first career touchdown.
 Late in the first half of the game, he also landed a hard tackle on Reggie Bush, which made him leave the rest of game.
 Landry was selected to the 2013 Pro Bowl on December 26, marking the first appearance of his career, having been selected only as a Pro Bowl alternate in 2007 and 2008.
 By the end of the season, Landry set new career highs of 100 combined tackles and four forced fumbles, as well as recording two interceptions, eight pass deflections, and one touchdown.